-If you've been invited to provide an individual with feedback on a LSP360° then it's probably because you've been identified as someone who:
+If you've been invited to provide an individual with feedback for a 360° assessment then it's probably because you've been identified as someone who:

 • has frequent work-related interactions with the participant